Harvey Square

 Watson’s Store on March 29, 1944.

-John Piercy was the founder of a store which did business in groceries, dry goods and general supplies.
-When John and family moved to British
+John Piercy was the founder of a store that dealt in groceries, dry goods and general supplies.
+When John and family moved to British Columbia

 Harvey’s train station in March of 1963.
-The train station has since been torn down.
+The station has since been torn down with part of it moved to another location.

 The premises of G.W.
-Coburn and Sons, Harvey,destroyed by fire on February 26.
-Store, feed shed, smallshed and dwelling.
-Loss of $35,000 was entailed, includingcontents
+Coburn and Sons, Harvey, was destroyed by fire on February 26.
+Store, feed shed, small shed and dwelling were all destroyed

 Owned by Kay Craig.

-From a postcard: Oromocto Lake LodgeNew modern Lodge and Camps.located 9 miles south of Harvey Station, N.B.Route 3 from Vanceboro.
-Route 4 Calais Me.
-Date
+Postcard of Oromocto Lake Lodge.
+Inspription: Oromocto Lake LodgeNew modern Lodge and Camps.located 9 miles south of Harvey Station, N.B.Route 3 from Vanceboro.
+Route 4

 The Meeting Room was located in Thomaston Corner.